crts314/EJNotes/chapter4.md

 ```

 `padStart` takes the desired length and padding character as arguments
-and keeps adding the charachter as prefix until the the string reaches its length.
+and keeps adding the charachter as prefix until the the string reaches the desired length.

 ```javascript
 console.log(String(6).padStart(3, "0")); // → 006